phonghuule/textract-comprehend/README.md

 ## Survey
-Please help us to provide your feedback [here](https://amazonmr.au1.qualtrics.com/jfe/form/SV_3a6rNirgLrWYRW6?Session=HOL04).
-Participants who complete the surveys from AWS Innovate Online Conference - Data Edition will receive a gift code for USD25 in AWS credits.
-AWS credits will be sent via email by 30 September, 2021.
+Let us know what you thought of this lab and how we can improve the experience for you in the future by completing [this poll](https://amazonmr.au1.qualtrics.com/jfe/form/SV_6G1rmmzxUkIajTo?Session=HOL004).
+Participants who complete the surveys from AWS Innovate Online Conference will receive a gift code for USD25 in AWS credits 1, 2 & 3.
+AWS credits will be sent via email by September 30, 2022.

+Note: Only registrants of AWS Innovate Online Conference who complete the surveys will receive a gift code for USD25 in AWS credits via email.

+1. AWS Promotional Credits Terms and conditions apply: https://aws.amazon.com/awscredits/
+2. Limited to 1 x USD25 AWS credits per participant.
+3. Participants will be required to provide their business email addresses to receive the gift code for AWS credits.